onadebi/chucknorissapp/README.md

 # The application is currently deployed using Github actions from within Azure, and can be access at: https://chucknorrisapp.azurewebsites.net/swagger/index.html
 Application was built using .NET 6 (LTS) WebAPI

+## Also hosted in Docker container running at: https://chucknorissapp.onrender.com/swagger/index.html

 # Steps to Run locally:

 > 1. Clone repo from: https://github.com/onadebi/chucknorissapp